Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 The functions in [array-operations](/docs/tasks/array-operations/) are helpful in further dealing with data frames as vectors and arrays.
-For example you could convert data frame to a transposed array by using [aops:combine](/docs/tasks/array-operations/#combine) with the `columns` function:
+For example you could convert a data frame to a transposed array by using [aops:combine](/docs/tasks/array-operations/#combine) with the `columns` function: